-This course is delivered in a public classroom and/or can also be delivered in an on-site location.
+This course is delivered in a public classroom, either in-person and/or virtually.

 - Module 1: The Foundation of Health and Safety in Ontario - Covers legal duties & responsibilities of supervisors and other workplace parties under Ontario's Occupational Health and Safety Act (OH&S Act).

-- Module 2: An Internal Approach to Due Diligence - iscusses strategies for supervisors to demonstrate due diligence and avoid costly fines and penalties.
+- Module 2: An Internal Approach to Due Diligence - Discusses strategies for supervisors to demonstrate due diligence and avoid costly fines and penalties.